This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Negative pressure wound therapy:

 Negative pressure wound therapy (NPWT) is also called wound vacuum, or wound vac therapy.
 A vacuum device uses suction to remove fluid and waste from your wound and pull the edges closer together.
 It may also increase blood flow and new tissue growth in the wound.
-Your caregivers will decide if you need NPWT at home and how long you need it.
-Tell your caregivers if you do not feel able to use NPWT at home.
+Your healthcare providers will decide if you need NPWT at home and how long you need it.
+Tell your healthcare providers if you do not feel able to use NPWT at home.

 Eat healthy foods and drink liquids as directed:

 Healthy foods give your body the nutrients it needs to heal your wound.
 Liquids prevent dehydration that can decrease the blood supply to your wound.
 Healthy foods include fruits, vegetables, grains (breads and cereals), dairy, and protein foods.
 Protein foods include meat, fish, nuts, and soy products.
 Protein, calories, vitamin C, and zinc help wounds heal.
 Ask for more information about the foods you should eat to improve healing.

 If you smoke, it is never too late to quit.
 Smoking delays wound healing.
 Smoking also increases your risk for infection after surgery.
 Ask your healthcare provider for information if you need help quitting.

 Prevent pressure damage:

 If you have a chronic wound, you may be at risk for pressure damage to your wound and other places on your body.
 Pressure sores can develop when blood flow to an area is blocked.
 For example, you sit or lie in the same position without moving and put pressure on your legs.

 - Prevent pressure sores by changing your position every 15 minutes while you are sitting.
 Prop your legs on pillows to lift your heels while you are lying down.